George William Childs: Philanthropy

 Childs was widely known for his public spirit and philanthropy.
 In 1884, for example, he loaned $500 to poet Walt Whitman to help him purchase his home in Camden, New Jersey.
 In addition to numerous private benefactions in educational and charitable fields, he erected memorial windows to William Cowper and George Herbert in Westminster Abbey (1877), and to John Milton in St. Margaret's, Westminster (1888), a monument to Leigh Hunt at Kensal Green, a William Shakespeare memorial fountain at Stratford-on-Avon (1887), and a monument to Richard A. Proctor.
 In 1875, he gave the final donation to complete the Edgar Allan Poe monument in Baltimore.
 He gave Woodland Cemetery to the Typographical Society of Philadelphia for a printer's burial ground, and with Anthony J. Drexel founded in 1892 a home for Union printers at Colorado Springs, Colorado.
 He paid for the erection of Prayerbook Cross in San Francisco's Golden Gate Park.
+He was a founding member of the Philobiblon Club of Philadelphia in 1893.